 This page is continually improving.

-On the History of Beer
+On the History of Beer....

 -

 Beer making has been going on for much longer than stainless steel, plastics, or modern sanitation, starting as early as 5,000 years ago.
-If they can make beer back then and through the ages, you can make beer now.
+If they could make beer back then and through the ages, you can make beer now.

 -

-Beer making until the early 1800's was generally done in small batches at home and often by the matron of the house.
+Beer making until the early 1800s was generally done in small batches at home and often by the matron of the house.
 Beer brewing for general consumption is relatively new.
 So, again, you can do this.

 -

-Modern equipment and techniques, even at their most basic, allow you to brew a much better product with fewer issues, if you keep in mind a few basic things, which we will teach you here.
+Modern equipment and techniques, even at their most basic, allow you to brew a much better product with fewer issues if you keep in mind a few basic things, which we will teach you here.

 -